JoshuaHess12/hdi-prep/README.md

 High-dimensional image reading, compression, and preprocessing workflow as part of the MIAAIM framework.

 ## Implementation Details
 All steps can be run using YAML files in conjunction with the function 'RunHDIprepYAML' from yaml_hdi_prep.py.
 YAML inputs can be run from command line, or can be called in Python.
+The easiest way to use `hdi-prep` in the Python environment is through the pip installable [miaaim-python package](https://github.com/JoshuaHess12/miaaim-python).
+An API reference for Python usage is available at [miaaim.org](https://miaaim.org).

 ### File Type(s) Supported
 - OME-TIF
 - TIF
 - HDF5
-- Nifti-1
+- NIfTI-1
 - imzML

-### Command Line Usage with Docker (recommended):
+### Command Line Usage with Docker:
 All image processing can be run with dependecies installed via Docker, the command_hdi_prep.py code, and entering the path to a .yaml file that contains processing steps as follows:
 1. Install [Docker](https://www.docker.com) on your machine.
 2. Check that Docker is installed with `docker images`